cost of delaying software refactoring pre-exit

 2. The Silent Security Vulnerability Multiplier

-Legacy codebases are harder to patch, audit, and secure.
-They often contain hidden backdoors and outdated dependencies that create a massive attack surface.
-Think about it.
-When I migrated the SmashCloud platform from .NET MVC to Next.js, a key part was identifying and closing these deep-seated vulnerabilities that the old stack just couldn't handle efficiently.
-A poorly secured web dashboard in a defense context isn't just a hypothetical risk.
-It's the source of national security breaches you dread.
-This isn't just about external threats.
-It's about the vulnerabilities you've built in.
+Legacy codebases are inherently harder to patch, audit, and secure, creating a massive and ever-expanding attack surface.
+They often contain hidden backdoors, outdated dependencies with known CVEs (Common Vulnerabilities and Exposures), and insecure configurations that are difficult to identify and remediate.
+Think about it: a system relying on a deprecated library from 2018 might have dozens of publicly known vulnerabilities that were never patched, simply because updating it would break core functionality.
+When I migrated the SmashCloud platform from .NET MVC to Next.js, a key part was identifying and closing these deep-seated vulnerabilities – everything from insecure direct object references to cross-site scripting flaws – that the old stack just couldn't handle efficiently or securely.
+A poorly secured web dashboard in a defense context isn't just a hypothetical risk; it's the source of national security breaches you dread, potentially exposing sensitive intelligence or operational data.
+This isn't just about external threats like state-sponsored hackers; it's about the systemic vulnerabilities you've inadvertently built into your own architecture, multiplying the risk with every line of unrefactored code.

 Key Takeaway